 You can become dependent on cannabis

 Regular and heavy cannabis use can lead to a physical dependency.
-THC causes an increase in levels of the pleasure chemical in the brain.
+THC causes an increase in levels of dopamine, the pleasure chemical in the brain.
 This motivates people to keep using it.
 You can develop a dependency at any age.
 Youth are especially vulnerable as their brains are still developing.
 Frequent cannabis use that begins at a younger age increases the likelihood of dependency.

 Mental health effects